 - Create or modify on-premises users

 - Enable Remote Mailboxes and migrate your mailboxes

 - Manage any on-premises user property

-If you're interested in learning more about the Hybrid Connector, or on our on-premises capability, please don't hesitate to reach out to our Customer Success Team.
+If you'd like to know more about the Hybrid Connector or our on-premises capabilities, please feel free to contact our Customer Success Team.